magnetilo/zosimolab/README.md

 # ZosimoLab

-ZosimoLab is a data and knowledge company in formation by Thilo Weber.
+ZosimoLab is a data and knowledge company by Thilo Weber.
 ````
 Data is the new gold!
 You just need an alchemist.